 Yes.
 Fall break will be shortened to Thursday and Friday only, with classes continuing through the Wednesday before Thanksgiving.
 After fall break, all classes will be remote (synchronous) or online (asynchronous) through the end of the semester.

-The blend of in-person, hybrid, remote and online courses that will be offered in fall 2020 does not diminish the quality and value of a degree from CU Boulder.
+The blend of in-person, hybrid, remote and online courses that will be offered in fall 2020 will not diminish the quality and value of a degree from CU Boulder.

 Provide regular instruction and interact regularly with their students.